 Šaulienė Ingrida [et al.] Kietinė ambrozija Lietuvoje (biologija, ekologija, poveikis): metodinė priemonė.
 2011. Šiauliai: Šiaulių universiteto leidykla.
 633 Ki-59

 Infrastructure of National Aerobiological Scientific Research (AEROINFRA).
-The aim of three research institutions (Šiauliai University, Vilnius University, Lithuanian Research Centre for Agriculture and Forestry) and one economic entity (Allergy Clinic) is to join forces to create a national networked infrastructure of aerobiological scientific research (AEROINFRA).
+The aim of three research institutions (former Šiauliai University (now Vilnius University Siauliai Academy), Vilnius University, Lithuanian Research Centre for Agriculture and Forestry) and one economic entity (Allergy Clinic) is to join forces to create a national networked infrastructure of aerobiological scientific research (AEROINFRA).
 This infrastructure will ensure the medium for consolidation of leading scientists to tackle dysfunctions caused by bio-aerosol in the conditions of global changes in a complex manner and use the potential of infrastructure for applied research, developing the added value, and to open up the prospect of cooperation with foreign partners.